aspose-page/Aspose.Page-Documentation/net/release-notes/release-notes-2022/aspose-page-for-net-22-12-release-notes/_index.md

 |**Key**|**Summary**|**Category**|
 | :- | :- | :- |
-This release of Aspose.Page for Java is a maintenance release.
+This release of Aspose.Page for .NET is a maintenance release.
 ### **Got any Query?**
 In case you have any query or need assistance in getting started with Aspose.Page for .NET, head on to [Aspose.Page forum](https://forum.aspose.com/c/page/39) to technical help from our support team.